Krishnamadhu325/rag-pipeline-gemini-groq/README.md

 - Groq LLM
 - Google Colab

+## Sample Documents
+- `sample_documents/` – Example PDFs used for demonstrating document-based question answering in the RAG pipeline

 ## Note
 This project was developed as a guided hands-on exercise during training to gain practical experience with modern Generative AI pipelines.